'American Idol' audition memorable for former Madison high school athlete; show to air Sunday

 “My audition went really well,” she said.
 “I think that my singing, though, was not a 10 out of 10.
 I’ve had better vocal performances.”

-The most memorable part of her "American Idol" audition, recorded in September in Las Vegas, was an emotional moment with judge and singing legend Lionel Richie.
+The most memorable part of her “American Idol” audition, recorded in September in Las Vegas, was an emotional moment with judge and singing superstar Lionel Richie.

-"My interaction with Lionel was very, very heartwarming, which I think a lot of my friends and family expected just from watching him throughout previous seasons," said Thorns, who said she's been watching the show since she was 6 years old.
+“My interaction with Lionel was very, very heartwarming, which I think a lot of my friends and family expected just from watching him throughout previous seasons,” said Thorns, who said she has watched the show since she was 6 years old.

 People are also reading…